karthikpullalarevu/MultiView-Generator/README.md

 <p>I will add more results to the examples folder with "class_azimuth_polar" format </p>

-<h2>Conclusion & Insights</h2>
+## Conclusion & Insights
-<p>This was a crazy and amazing task.
+This was overall one of the most novel task I solved outside of work.
 Felt like I was building an entire product end-end.
-I am keen on seeing results post finetuning and getting more realistic results.</p>
+This really gave me the chance to learn in depth about SD models and understand the scale at which research is happening in this area.
+Please reach out to me at karthik.pullalarevu@gmail.com for any queries rearding inference.